 If you're interested in taking part in our Service Learning program, please reach out to the faculty currently teaching the courses noted above.

-For some general information about Service Learning, click on this link to a PeerReview article co-authored by SU Math Faculty member Allison Henrich: Service Learning In a Quantitative Reasoning Course.
+For some general information about Service Learning, click on this link to a PRIMUS article co-authored by SU Math Faculty members Allison Henrich, McLean Sloughter, and Eric Bahuaud: Addressing Negative Math Attitudes With Service-Learning.
 Or read this AMS blog post by SU Math Professor Katya Yurasovskaya: Service Learning In a Precalculus Classroom.

 I remember a student came up to me and just spilled his life story about how he only lived with his mom and sisters...
 I remember him saying, 'I like having you around.'
 And I feel like since then, I had a little reality check and needed to remind myself that just being there to talk with him makes a big difference.Service Learning Tutor